 When is the Pixel 4 coming out?

-Both phones launched at the company's 'Made by Google' 2019 event in October and are available to pre-order until they arrive on October 24.
+Both phones launched at the company's 'Made by Google' 2019 event in October and are available to buy now.

 How much does the Pixel 4 cost?